RNVizion/rnv-brand/BRAND_COLORS.md

 So the rule sizes for the harder of the two and the other comes free. **A construction that works when tiers are co-visible works when they are not; one tuned for serial reading fails a legend, a chart key or a difficulty meter**, which show every tier at once.

+### The consumer that asked for the ordinal ruling is not using it

+**The ruling stands and is unused**, and the reason is worth more than the ruling.
+The picker's rating scale was described as an ordinal set needing a rank. **It is not one.** The four hues are meant to be **learned** — colour and word shown together so the pairing trains, with the intention that colour eventually carries severity alone. **Four strengths of one hue cannot do that**: that is one signal with a volume control, where what is being trained is four signals.
+Categorical by intent.

+**The ruling was answered correctly and asked about the wrong thing.** The next ordinal set gets it right for free, and **the status family stays untouched either way**, which was the ruling's main protection.

+### A colour trained to carry meaning alone inherits an obligation its redundant version did not have

+**The property that prompted the ask does not go away.** That scale still does not rank under achromatopsia — `fair` and `poor` are byte-identical in both modes, and the four tiers span **seven grey levels out of 256**.
+It was filed as harmless **because the label prints its tier in words.**

+**Under a training strategy the word is scaffolding, so the strategy's success condition is the condition under which the collapse becomes a defect.** For a viewer who cannot separate the four hues, two of them are one pixel and always will be at these values — **so for that viewer the word can never come off.**

+**Recorded rather than ruled.** It is a sentence about every value here that a consumer might train, not about one widget.

+### A consumer can attach a second meaning to a registered value, and that is a claim on it

+The picker's scale maps **success → excellent, warning → fair, error → poor.** That reads as an extension rather than a collision — the severity sense and the status sense point the same way — but **it constrains what those three can be reused for**, and it was made by a consumer rather than here.

+**A fleet check found no repurposing:** every application carrying one of the six status values binds it to the same status name, and one app carries none of the family rather than carrying it differently. **That consistency was not arranged; it is the construction working.**

+**`BRAND_BLUE` is the weak member of any set it joins, and the reason is arithmetic.** The three status values are reinforced every time a viewer sees a status message anywhere in the fleet.
+`BRAND_BLUE` appears **once, in one application**, on a label shown only when a ratio lands between 4.5 and 7.0.
+Nothing to fix — but if one of four is last to be learned, it is that one.

+### Two exemption reasons expired while their guards passed

+**`_PERMANENT_NOT_EMITTED` read *"no surface consumes it yet"* for both blues, and that was false from the day they were registered** — `rnv-color-picker` has bound both as Python constants since 2026-09-12. **Emission and consumption are different acts**, which is this register's own rev 33 ruling, and that table is about emission.
+The declaration was right; **its reason conflated the two.**

+**No guard could have caught it.** `_permanent_emission_is_declared()` compares `PERMANENT` against what `tokens()` emits and passed correctly throughout, because neither blue emits and neither claims to. **The structure was protected and the sentence was not.**

+**The teal block's exemption was the same shape.** It read *"they paint nothing"* with a clause saying the pair wants re-measuring the day a surface adopts either blue — **and that day was the day both were registered, so the clause was already due when it was written.** Re-measured: **7.42 and 7.10, both reproducing exactly.
+Nothing moved; the reason was the thing that was wrong.**

+> **A temporary reason for a permanent exemption is an expiry nobody set.** *"It is unused"* dates;
+> *"they are different products"* does not.
+Where an exemption rests on a fact that can change, name
+> the change that ends it or find the reason that does not move.

+The durable reason: **teal is inline code on the web chip and the blues are rating labels in an application.
+They live in different products and do not share a surface.**

 ### The achromatopsia model is named, because two of them disagree